famous-battles-and-conflicts

 Territorial Stagnation and Loss

-While the early battles of the 13th century, such as the Siege of Königsberg (1255) and the capture of Pomerelia, expanded the order’s territory, later battles reversed those gains.
-After 1410, the order lost its marches in Lithuania and Samogitia.
-The Thirteen Years’ War stripped it of all Baltic coast territories west of the Vistula, confining it to East Prussia.
-The order’s headquarters moved from Marienburg to Königsberg, symbolizing its reduced status.
+While the early battles of the 13th century, such as the capture of Pomerelia and the conquest of Prussia, expanded the order's territory, later battles reversed those gains.
+After 1410, the order lost its marches in Lithuania and Samogitia, which were gradually absorbed into the Polish-Lithuanian union.
+The Thirteen Years' War stripped it of all Baltic coast territories west of the Vistula, confining it to East Prussia.
+The order's headquarters moved from Marienburg to Königsberg, symbolizing its reduced status and the loss of its most prestigious stronghold.
+The once-mighty state of the Teutonic Order was reduced to a small, landlocked territory that paid tribute to Poland.

 Shift from Crusading to Realpolitik